bendc/frontend-guidelines/README.md

 ### Curry

-Currying might have its place in other languages, but avoid it in JavaScript.
-It makes your code harder to read by introducing a foreign paradigm while the appropriate use cases are extremely unusual.
+Currying is a powerful but foreign paradigm for many developers.
+Don't abuse it as its appropriate use cases are fairly unusual.

 ```javascript
 // bad